DocuSend

 But the plagiarism of DocuSend, or any small business, hits me differently.

 The culprits didn't just copy content, articles, or a few concepts.
 They attempted to steal our entire website.
-Our graphics, instructions, descriptions, prices, design, just about everything was duplicated!
-The guilty party was so brazen and shameless, I’m surprised they didn't copy the DocuSend name.
+Our graphics, instructions, descriptions, prices, design – just about everything was duplicated!
+The guilty party was brazen and shameless, I’m surprised they didn't copy the DocuSend name.
 Had they managed to steal our business, what troubles me the most is the enormous impact it would have had on the lives of those who invented DocuSend.
 These people who have worked so hard for many years are people that I love and respect.

 Consider this: